Sir David Amess stabbing: What we know so far

 How have people reacted?

-Flags are flying at half mast at Downing Street after the news of Sir David's death and tributes are coming in from across the political spectrum.
-The prime minister is also expected to speak later.
+Flags are flying at half mast at Downing Street and tributes are coming in from across the political spectrum.

+Prime Minister Boris Johnson said "our hearts are full of shock and sadness" and that Sir David was "one of the kindest, nicest, most gentle people in politics".

+He had a record of "passing laws to help the most vulnerable" in society and "believed passionately in this country and in its future".

+"We've lost today a fine public servant and a much loved friend and colleague," he said.

-Foreign Secretary Liz Truss said she was "devastated" and that Sir David was a "lovely, lovely man and a superb parliamentarian", while Secretary of State for Levelling Up, Housing and Communities Michael Gove said "he was a good and gentle man, he showed charity and compassion to all".
+Foreign Secretary Liz Truss said she was "devastated" and that Sir David was a "lovely, lovely man and a superb parliamentarian".

 Justice Secretary Dominic Raab said he was "heartbroken", adding: "A great common sense politician and a formidable campaigner with a big heart, and tremendous generosity of spirit - including towards those he disagreed with.
 RIP my friend."

+"David Amess was a kind and thoroughly decent man - and he was the most committed MP you could ever hope to meet."

+Former prime minister Sir John Major said: "This is truly heartbreaking news of a good and decent man who - for over 30 years - was a dedicated public servant.
+My heart goes out to his family."

-Labour leader Sir Keir Starmer said the stabbing was "horrific and deeply shocking", while Labour MP Yvette Cooper said Sir David was "one of the kindest, friendliest people you could meet".
+Labour leader Sir Keir Starmer said the stabbing was "horrific and deeply shocking" while Lib Dem leader Ed Davey said it was "tragic" news and "a truly terrible day for British politics".

-He was "completely dedicated to serving his constituency" and "involved in so many causes and important work on animal welfare" but "above all just kind and keen to help others".

 Wales' First Minister Mark Drakeford said he was "deeply saddened" at the "truly despicable and horrifying act".

 First Minister of Scotland Nicola Sturgeon said: "In a democracy, politicians must be accessible and open to scrutiny, but no one deserves to have their life taken while working for and representing their constituents."

-Lib Dem leader Ed Davey said it was "tragic" news and "a truly terrible day for British politics".
+Outside of politics, Archbishop of Westminster, Vincent Nichols said Sir David's death "creates a painful loss in so many lives".
+He described the MP as someone who "carried out his vocation as a Catholic in public life with generosity and integrity".

+And Brendan Cox, whose wife Jo Cox MP was murdered in 2016, said: "My thoughts and love are with David's family.
+They are all that matter now.